The Asheville Experience

 The ambulatory care pharmacist optimizes medications by providing clinical services for patients in the outpatient setting.
 The ambulatory care pharmacist practices on interprofessional teams that include physicians, nurses, care managers, nutritionists, and mental health professionals.
 Common practice sites include physician offices, Federally Qualified Health Centers, Rural Health Clinics, hospital-based clinics, employer wellness programs, the Indian Health Service, community pharmacy settings, and VA clinics.

-Ambulatory care is a growing area of practice, as evidenced by the fact that PGY2 Ambulatory Care Pharmacy Residency Programs are the fasting growing residency program in the U.S. This Pathway Program will accelerate learning about ambulatory care pharmacy practice and differentiate our students.
+Ambulatory care is a growing area of practice, as evidenced by the fact that PGY2 Ambulatory Care Pharmacy Residency Programs are the fasting growing residency program in the U.S. This Certificate Program will accelerate learning about ambulatory care pharmacy practice and differentiate our students.

 To learn more about the important role that ambulatory care pharmacists play on the healthcare team, view the ASHP Career Tool.

-Ambulatory Care Pathway Program
+Ambulatory Care Certificate Program

 Pharmacists in Asheville created innovative models for medication management as part of The Asheville Project® in the 1990s and served as some of the first Clinical Pharmacist Practitioners in North Carolina.

-- Student Selection
+• Student Selection

 Are You Interested in Learning More?